BackThe Ashover Book

 B1:Ones allemande right as described above.
 Allemande left.

 B2:Ones lead down through threes and cast up.
-Lead up through twos and cast back.
+Lead up through twos and cast back — cast to the bottom to convert to three couple set dance.

 One more Dance and Then One more Dance and Then: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page